Ojos Así: Background and composition

-Equipment for the recording of Dónde Están los Ladrones? included old amplifiers to achieve a better sound, a 40-year-old German microphone, and several innovations in the instrumental mixes.
-Dónde Están los Ladrones? took nine months to produce, longer than Shakira's previous records since more people were involved.
+Equipment for the recording of her subsequent album Dónde Están los Ladrones? included old amplifiers to achieve a better sound, a 40-year-old German microphone, and several innovations in the instrumental mixes.
+The album took nine months to produce, longer than Shakira's previous records since more people were involved.
 Shakira commented, "To me it's a normal time, the gestation period for a baby.
 But many people wag their finger and tell me that the next one cannot take so long..."
 Shakira was involved with the compositions for all the tracks in the album, including "Ojos Así".
 "Ojos Así" was written by Shakira and composed and produced by her along with Pablo Flores and Javier Garza.
-An Arab pop song, it describes Shakira as a "world-weary traveler whose lover's eyes stir her poetic heart and renew her passion for life".
-The singer laments that "even though she has traveled from Beirut to Bahrain, she has never found 'eyes like yours'".
-The track is sung half in Spanish, half in Arabic, and has a backing chorus performing in the latter language.
+Infused with nuances of Arabic pop, the song characterizes Shakira as a globetrotter jaded by life's experiences whose soul is revitalized by the amorous gaze of her crush.
+The singer bemoans that, despite having traversed the distance from Beirut to Bahrain, she has yet to encounter "eyes like yours".
+The track is sung mostly in Spanish, a few verses in Arabic, and has a backing chorus performing in the latter language.

-The success of Dónde Están los Ladrones? prompted American singer Gloria Estefan, Emilio Estefan's wife, to persuade Shakira to record the album in English and attempt to cross over into the mainstream pop industry.
+The success of Dónde Están los Ladrones? prompted Gloria Estefan to persuade Shakira to record the album in English and attempt to cross over into the mainstream pop industry.
 However, she was initially hesitant to record songs in English as it was not her first language, so Estefan offered to translate "Ojos Así" into English in order to show her that "it could translate well".
 Shakira then began translating the song herself and showed it to Gloria Estefan, and would say, "Quite honestly, I can't do this better!"
 As Shakira wanted to have full control over her recordings, she decided to learn English better to enable her to write her own songs.
 She was supposed to return to the studio to record an English-language version of the album in January 1999.
 It did not come to fruition, and a new album titled Laundry Service was released instead as her first crossover album.
 Despite the cancellation of the project, the English-language version of "Ojos Así" still appeared on Laundry Service as "Eyes Like Yours".